lecfab/rescience-gorder/README.md

 Example: `$ python3 ../results/gorder-speedup.py 0000`

 ### Cache-miss information
 `gorder-cache-table.py ????` takes the cache-performance files in folder `r????` and prints a table (in Latex format) with cache-miss rates for each ordering, on a given dataset and algorithm.
-It requires the following perf-tools counters: _cpu-cycles_, _L1-dcache-loads_, _L1-dcache-load-misses_, _LLC-loads_, _LLC-load-misses_.
+It requires the following perf-tools counters: _cpu-cycles_, _L1-dcache-loads_, _L1-dcache-load-misses_, _LLC-loads_, _LLC-load-misses_ (obtained with `./run-benchmark.sh basic` or `advanced`).

 Example: `$ python3 ../results/gorder-cache-table.py 0000`

 `gorder-cache-bars.py ????` takes the cache-performance files in folder `r????` and plots the rate of CPU execution and cache stall for Gorder and Original for each algorithm on a given dataset.
-It requires the following perf-tools counters: _cpu-cycles_, _cycle_activity ⋅ cycles_l1d_pending_, _cycle_activity ⋅ cycles_l2_pending_.
+It requires the following perf-tools counters: _cpu-cycles_, _cycle_activity ⋅ cycles_l1d_pending_, _cycle_activity ⋅ cycles_l2_pending_ (obtained with `./run-benchmark.sh advanced`).

 Example: `$ python3 ../results/gorder-cache-bars.py 0000`